General Social Sciences

 Skills for Social Sciences Majors

-A major in social sciences prepares you for careers in which the following skill-sets are crucial:
+social sciences majors are found most commonly in careers in which the following skills are important:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.